txin-y/23springNeuralNetworkProject/README.md

 Epoch 10: 84.7%
 The reported test accuracy is 84.5%.

 The classification accuracy achieved by the model is quite good, considering the simplicity of the architecture and the relatively small size of the dataset.
-However, it is important to note that the accuracy on the training set may be significantly higher than the validation and test accuracies, indicating overfitting.
+However, it is important to note that the accuracy of the training set may be significantly higher than the validation and test accuracies, indicating overfitting.
 This can be seen in the reported validation accuracies, which plateau at around 84-85% after the fourth epoch, while the training accuracy may continue to increase.

 Ideas for Improvements:
 To improve the generalization capabilities of the model, several strategies can be used.
 One possible strategy is to increase the size of the dataset by using data augmentation techniques such as adding noise, synonyms, or perturbations to the text data.
-Another strategy is to use a more complex neural network architecture, such as a LSTM or transformer (can be seen in v2), which can capture more complex patterns in the text data.
-Additionally, regularization techniques such as dropout or weight decay can be applied to prevent overfitting.
-Finally, the hyperparameters of the model can be tuned using a grid search or a random search to find the optimal combination of learning rate, batch size, and architecture parameters.
+Another strategy is to use a more complex neural network architecture, such as an LSTM or transformer (can be seen in v2), which can capture more complex patterns in the text data.
+Regularization techniques such as dropout or weight decay can also be applied to prevent overfitting.
+Finally, the hyperparameters of the model can be tuned using a grid search or a random search to find the optimal combination of the learning rate, batch size, and architecture parameters.

 code is based on https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html

 # Report (Final Solution)

-This report provides an overview of four different versions of code for sentiment analysis.
+This report provides an overview of four different versions of code for sentiment analysis and provides a comprehensive understanding of the different networks and datasets on text classification.
 The first three versions utilize the IMDB dataset, while the fourth version is based on the Tweet text dataset from Kaggle.

 ## Version 1 - Simple Networks